Right to Information

 B. Appellate Authority

-The following officer has been designated as Appellate Authority for the purpose of Right to Information Act 2005, in respect of the Embassy of India, Male (Maldives).
+The following officer has been designated as Appellate Authority for the purpose of Right to Information Act 2005, in respect of the High Commission of India, Male (Maldives).

 C. Nodal Officer for RTI-online